-Graduates from Classics MA programmes have successfully progressed into a wide range of professions which include law, politics, publishing and the media, museum work, management, the public sector, and teaching.
-For other graduates, completing an MA is the precursor to embarking on research, ultimately leading to a PhD.
+Graduates from the MA programme in Late Antique and Byzantine Studies have successfully progressed into a wide range of professions which include law, politics, publishing and the media, museum work, management, the public sector, and teaching.
+For most graduates, completing this MA is the precursor to embarking on research, ultimately leading to an MPhil/PhD.
+Graduates of this MA who completed their doctoral studies at Royal Holloway currently hold teaching and research posts in Universities and research institutes in Britain and abroad.
 For more details on further learning and career opportunities please refer to the Careers Service.